 Deworming / mass drug administration (MDA)

-GiveWell states that they have only reviewed Sightsavers' work to prevent and treat neglected tropical diseases (NTDs), and, more specifically, advocating for, funding, and monitoring deworming programs; their recommendation is just for Sightsavers' work on deworming, which has relatively strong evidence for the positive impact.
+GiveWell states that it has only reviewed Sightsavers' work to prevent and treat neglected tropical diseases (NTDs), specifically, advocating for, funding, and monitoring of deworming programmes; GiveWell's recommendation is just for Sightsavers' deworming work, which has relatively strong evidence for the positive impact.

-Sightsavers has provided GiveWell with moderate-quality monitoring indicating that it has achieved fairly high coverage rates for some of its past NTD programs.
-Sightsavers has a moderately strong process for assessing whether the mass drug administration (MDA) programs it supports are successfully reaching their intended recipients.
-However, GiveWell has seen very limited results from Sightsavers' deworming programs specifically.
+Sightsavers has provided GiveWell with moderate-quality monitoring indicating that it has achieved fairly high coverage rates for some of its NTD programmes.
+Sightsavers has a moderately strong process for assessing whether the mass drug administration (MDA) programmes it supports are reaching their intended recipients.
+However, GiveWell has seen very limited results from Sightsavers' deworming programmes, specifically.

 Sightsavers has demonstrated standout transparency.
-They have shared significant, detailed information about their programs with GiveWell.
+It has shared significant, detailed information about its programmes with GiveWell.